 Strathfield Council’s business hours are between 8.30am and 5pm from Monday to Friday.

 In the interest of health and safety, Customer Service is currently open Monday to Friday 10am to 4pm.
 Council is contactable by phone 24 hours a day, 7 days a week on (02) 9748 9999

 Strathfield Council is a local statutory authority with powers and responsibilities granted to it from State and Federal Government.
 Local councils act primarily under the powers of the Local Government Act 1993.
 Council is responsible to ratepayers followed by a number of regulatory areas of government.
 Council is financed through rates, charges, fees, grants, borrowings and investments.
 As well as core services such as waste collection and local roads, Council also provides community services, sporting facilities, libraries, environmental conservation, urban planning, community events and much more.

 Council consists of seven (7) councillors who are elected every four years.
 The Mayor and Deputy Mayor are elected annually by the Councillors.
 Councillors are elected at a general election which is held in September every four years.
 The last Council election was held in September 2017.
-The date of the next Council election will be in September 2020.
+The date of the next Council election is 4 September 2021.

 Councillors provide policy and strategic direction for the organisation.
 Council’s CEO manages day to day operations.
 Responsible to the CEO are the Executive Team, who control the functional areas of Corporate Services and Technical Services.
 Residents are encouraged to inspect Council’s Annual Report.

 The Strathfield Local Government Area has no wards.
 All eligible voters in the Strathfield LGA elected all councillors.